Code-Institute-Submissions/ABRSM_piano_studio/README.md

 ## Content

 ### Text
-- lesson exercises written by my chenyang zhao using
+- lesson exercises written by chenyang zhao
 - lesson song background info taken from [ABRSM piano grade books](https://shop.abrsm.org/shop/ucat/101858)
 - all other text was by me